Wasps Pest Control

-In domestic or commercial surroundings, wasps can cause a great deal of stress to those living and working in an environment where there is an infestation or nest.
+Wasp pest control for domestic and commercial properties, wasps can cause a great deal of stress to those living and working in an environment where there is an infestation or nest.
 Wasps can present serious threats to your health and safety.
 Your business and its reputation could be affected or impaired by a wasp or hornet concern.

-Bugwise Pest Control provide a full range of solutions to deal with any Wasp issue or requirement you may have.
+Bugwise Pest Control provide an effective solutions for wasp nest treatment and removal.
 We will identify the species and the source of infestation, its access points and nesting areas and implement an efficient, economic and safe form of pest control.

 On completion, we will supply you with our recommendations to assist you in preventing any future infestation.

 We offer a complete range of professional wasps, hornets and bees removal services.

 Types of Wasps

 Wasps are broadly categorized as social wasps, solitary wasps and parasitic wasps.
 The general commonality between these three groups of wasps is they all are predators or parasites of other insects and spiders or are opportunistic, omnivorous feeders known as scavengers.
 Wasp nests are constructed either above or below ground.